 Let Kids Try

-Child participants can use safe equipment, answer the phones, operate the cash register, and perform other hands-on activities as they learn about your company’s operations.
+Child participants can use safe equipment, answer phones with supervision, operate a mock cash register, and perform other hands-on activities to learn about day-to-day operations.

 Ask Questions

-Encourage kids to ask questions about the company.
-Employees can also ask the kids questions about what careers interest them, what they would do differently in each department of your company and what new insights they gained from the day’s events.
+Encourage children to ask questions about the company and the jobs they see.
+Employees can also ask kids what careers interest them and what they learned from the day.

 Solve a Problem